anthonyarinze/react-pizza-app/README.md

 - Linting: Enforces code style and catches potential errors using ESLint.
 - Formatting: Maintains consistent code style with Prettier.
 Ready to contribute?
--Fork this repo, dive into the code, and send me a pull request!
+- Fork this repo, dive into the code, and send me a pull request!

 **Enjoy! **